2025da04274/ml_assignment2/README.md

 | Random Forest (Ensemble) | Matches kNN on accuracy/F1 but edges close to Logistic Regression on AUC — averaging many trees fixes the single Decision Tree's overfitting problem. |
 | **Overall Winner for this dataset** | **Logistic Regression** — highest accuracy (0.9825), F1 (0.9861), and MCC (0.9623) among all five models. |

-> Rewrite the observations above in your own words — describe *why* each model behaved the way it did on this data, not just what the number was.

 ## Project Structure

 ```